informalsystems/modelator/jekyll/docs/tla_basics_tutorials/ethereum.md

 ```
 It is straightforward to copy the declerations following the VARIABLES keyword that we already wrote.

 Given the alias, Foo allows us to access any state in the execution trace using sequence indexing (1-based).
-For example we can access the initial state with trace[1], the second state with trace[2] ect.
+For example we can access the initial state with trace[1], the second state with trace[2] etc.

 ### Trace Invariant: All Fund Transfers Have Sufficient Approval